stummjr/doc.scrapinghub.com/addons.rst

 ======

 Addons allow to extend bot capabilities and configure them easily from the panel.
 Each addon provides a particular feature.
 There are two flavours of addons: builtin addons and user addons.
-Builting addons cannot be disabled, and can only be configured by staff.
+Builtin addons cannot be disabled, and can only be configured by
+Scrapinghub staff.